 If you don’t want to pick up a bottle of rum, feel free to substitute rum extract.
 See the recipe card at the end of this post for the details.

-I like to spoon the icing into a disposable piping bag fitted with a decorative tip.
+I like to spoon the icing into a disposable piping bag fitted with a decorative tip to fill the Eggnog Thumbprint Cookies with icing.
 This is about as fancy as I ever get with decorating baked goods but I have to say, it does add a nice touch.

 Don’t have any pastry bags on hand?
 You can put the icing in a regular plastic sandwich bag and snip the bottom corner to use as a homemade pastry bag or just spoon it right on to the cookies.